top of page

 6. Character Alterations: Chesapeake is a beautiful and unique place to stay for a reason!
 As such, the City prohibits any changes to the exterior appearance of the rental property or accessory structure being rented out if the updates change its residential character.

-7. Landscaping: If your property fronts a street lined with small trees, you’ll need to make sure your landscaping plan adheres to article 19.
+7. Landscaping: If your property fronts a street lined with small trees, you’ll need to make sure your landscaping plan adheres to Article 19.
 City Council can help with any issues through your Conditional Use Permit process, so it’s a good idea to have a landscape plan ready when you apply.

 8. Accessory Structure Use: If your short-term rental property is in the HC District, accessory structures like garages can only be used in a manner “incidental and subordinate” to a single-family home.
 So it’s unlikely you’ll be approved to rent them as their own dwelling spaces.